Neamar/KISS/qa-suite.md

 * [ ] Select a search provider.
 Ensure it is available in search
 * [ ] Reset search providers.
 Ensure only default providers are visible
 * [ ] Delete a search provider.
 Ensure it is not available in search anymore
+* [ ] Disable search providers.
+Enter a query with no results.
+Help text is displayed.
+* [ ] Disable search providers.
+Enable minimalistic mode.
+Enter a query with no results.
+Nothing is displayed

 ### Advanced settings
 * [ ] Change default launcher option opens system dialog to pick a launcher